Aussie PM Scott Morrison Rejects Greta Thunberg's Climate Advice

 — Scott Morrison (@ScottMorrisonMP) December 22, 2019

-Former deputy prime minister Barnaby Joyce meanwhile also lashed out at Thunberg, declaring he did not want to hear from “a screeching Scandinavian teenager” about how to deal with the nation’s fire crisis.
+Former deputy prime minister Barnaby Joyce meanwhile lashed out at Thunberg, declaring he did not want to hear from “a screeching Scandinavian teenager” about how to deal with the nation’s fire crisis.

 He said the teenager should “stick to screaming at your school mates and your teachers” in her homeland rather than lecture Australians.